 Schnitman is senior vice president and head of product at Mackenzie Investments.
 He leads the company’s overall product strategy for all retail, strategic alliance and institutional channels.
 Prior, Schnitman was senior vice president and director of product strategy and development for Putnam Investments.
-He has served as secretary of the Board of Trustees since 2011.
+He previously served as secretary of the Board of Trustees.

 Stead served as the executive director of Sight Loss Services, Inc., an organization that provides peer support, training and outreach to those who are struggling with visual impairment, from 2010 to 2017.
 She works as a Housing Navigator for Catholic Social Services in Hyannis and is a Commissioner of the Dennis Housing Authority.
 She has been the editorial & issues columnist for the Cape Cod Times since 2006.
 In 2016, Stead was appointed to the Perkins Board of Trustees by Governor Charlie Baker.